This post may contain affiliate links. Only affiliates for products/services we believe in appear on this site.

 67. Natural in my styling

-Over-styling and over-fussing are a thing of the past in my styling – my photos become so much more relatable if they have a bit of messiness or realness to them. ~ Michele, Our Italian Table
+Over-styling and over-fussing are a thing of the past in my styling – my photos become so much more relatable if they have a bit of messiness or realness to them ~ Michelle, Our Italian Table

 68. Less is More – Take One Thing Off

-Coco Chanel’s words – get dressed, and then before you leave the house – take off one thing…in other words, less is more.
-I have lots of beautiful props and I can be guilty of wanting to ‘overdress’ the shot. ~ Melanie
+Coco Chanel’s words – get dressed, and then before leaving the house, take one thing off.
+In other words, less is more.
+I have lots of beautiful props and I can be guilty of wanting to overdress the shot ~ Melanie, Love Sets The Table

 69. Stimulate as Many Senses as Possible